kxxt/tracexec/README.md

 It's useful for debugging build systems, understanding what shell scripts actually do, figuring out what programs does a proprietary software run, etc.

-**Warning**: You are viewing the documentation for the upcoming 0.1.0 release.
-The current stable release is 0.0.5.

 ## Showcases

 ### TUI mode with pseudo terminal